B4PzwL3YVGa6/sparrowdo/core-dsl.md

     # the same as above
     file '/var/data/animals.txt', %( action => 'delete' );

+## Copy local files

+Sparrowdo provides limited API to copy local files existed at your project to remote server:

+    file '/tmp/hello.txt', %( local => 'data/hello.txt' );

+This code will copy file located at $*PWD/data/hello.txt to remote server under location '/tmp/hello.txt' Please be aware that local file coping gets happened at the very beginning of sparrowdo scenario execution, so this code ***won't work*** unless you have a remote directory /opt/data exists at the target server:

+    file '/opt/data/hello.txt', %( local => 'data/hello.txt' );

 ## Templates

 Templates are files gets populated from templates sources in [Template-Toolkit](http://template-toolkit.org/) format.